Watch our short video about how to add to your ORCID record using a Search & Link wizard

-Several ORCID members have built search and link tools that allow you to import information about publications and other works into your ORCID record from other databases.
-The linking process can begin on the ORCID site, or at the member's website.
+Several ORCID member organizations have built search and link tools that allow you to import information about publications and other works into your ORCID record from other databases.
+The linking process can begin on the ORCID site, or at the organization's website.
 Note that ORCID does not store preprints or content.
 Rather we require that works data added to your record include a link that allows users to easily navigate to the source document.

 Currently supported search and link wizards are:

-Airiti: The Airiti integration allows you to import metadata from Airiti Library, including journal papers, proceedings, dissertations, and books.
+Airiti: Airiti allows you to import metadata from Airiti Library, including journal papers, proceedings, dissertations, and books.
 Recommended for researchers who have published works in Chinese.

-ANDS National Collections Registry: The Australian National Data Service integration allows you to import datasets from the ANDS collection.
+ANDS National Collections Registry: Australian National Data Service allows you to import datasets from the ANDS collection.
 Recommended for researchers in Australia.

-BASE (Bielefeld Academic Search Engine): The BASE integration allows you to claim in and import works from the Bielefeld Academic Search Engine.
-Requires first create a BASE user account.
-Recommended for researchers in Europe.
+BASE (Bielefeld Academic Search Engine): BASE allows you to claim and import works from the Bielefeld Academic Search Engine.
+To use, you must first create a BASE user account.
+Recommended for authors of open access publications.

-DataCite: The DataCite integration allows you to find your research datasets, images, and other works.
+DataCite: DataCite allows you to find your research datasets, images, and other works.
 Recommended for locating works other than articles as well as works that can be found by DOI.

-Europe PubMed Central: The Europe PubMed Central integration allows you to import works from the Europe PubMed database, which includes all articles indexed by PubMed Central.
+Europe PubMed Central: Europe PubMed Central allows you to import works from the Europe PubMed database, which includes all articles indexed by PubMed Central.
 Recommended for adding multiple published articles, and patents.

-ISNI2ORCID: The ISNI2ORCID integration allows you to link your ORCID and ISNI records in the Other IDs section, and can be used to import books associated with your ISNI.
+ISNI2ORCID: ISNI2ORCID allows you to link your ORCID and ISNI records in the Other IDs section, and can be used to import books associated with your ISNI.
 Recommended for adding books.

-MLA International Bibliography: The MLA International Bibliography integration allows users to import books and articles from the Modern Language Association's database.
+MLA International Bibliography: MLA International Bibliography allows users to import books and articles from the Modern Language Association's database.
 Recommended for adding works in the humanities.